Jerry Uelsmann: Early career

-Uelsmann was recruited in 1960 by Van Deren Coke to teach at the University of Florida (Gainesville), one of the few universities offering photography as a concentration for fine arts majors.
+Uelsmann was recruited in 1960 by Van Deren Coke to teach at the University of Florida, one of the few universities offering photography as a concentration for fine arts majors.
 He taught at UF until his retirement in 1998.

 The first twenty years of his career (1960-1980) involved widespread success with numerous honors in education, writings, and exhibitions.

-In 1962, he was one of the founders of the Society of Photographic Education (SPE) which held annual meetings where educators, students and historians could share their ideas and images about photography's relationship to themselves and the world.
+In 1962, he was one of the founders of the Society for Photographic Education (SPE) which held annual meetings where educators, students and historians could share their ideas and images about photography's relationship to themselves and the world.

 Uelsmann delivered his first influential paper, “The Interrelationship of Image and Technique," at the SPE initial conference (1962 in Rochester, NY).
 His second paper, “Post-Visualization,” was presented in 1964 at the SPE in Chicago, IL.
 Some details on post-visualization and his technique of composite printing can be found below in Additional Notes and in his book Process and Perception.

 He had a career breakthrough in 1967 with a solo exhibition of photomontages at the Museum of Modern Art in New York.
-John Swarkowski was the director.
+John Szarkowski was the director.

 Also, in 1967 he won a Guggenheim Fellowship for “Experiments in Multiple Printing Techniques in Photography”.
 With the grant, he worked on various techniques of printing and experimented with subtle colors from toners such as blues and browns.

-In 1968 he returned to the Museum of Modern Art to be included in “Photography as Printmaking”, directed by Peter C. Bunnelll.
+In 1968 he returned to the Museum of Modern Art to be included in “Photography as Printmaking”, directed by Peter C. Bunnell.
 The exhibition increased awareness of innovative contemporary photography as a worthy addition to realistic photography.

 Beginning in 1968 and continuing for decades, he scheduled extensive workshops throughout the nation for demonstrations, lectures, and hands-on practice to small groups of students.
 The first year of workshops included Rhode Island School of Design, Massachusetts Institute of Technology, University of Iowa, The Art Institute of Chicago, San Francisco Museum of Art, Purdue University, Ohio University, Addison Gallery of American Art, George Eastman House, The Friends of Photography (Carmel, CA), University of St. Thomas, and Wheaton College.

 In 1972, he won a grant from the National Endowment for the Arts.

 In 1978 Uelsmann was included in "Mirrors and Windows: American Photography since 1960" directed by John Szarkowski at the Museum of Modern Art, NY.
 The show reflected on two theories of contemporary photographers.
 One theory was about self-expression (mirror of oneself) and the second one involved observations outside of oneself with an emphasis on objectivity.
 There were a few artists who crossed over between these two theories.
 The exhibition and book were influential and stimulated much discussion pro and con.

 In 1981, Jerry Uelsmann was named one of the top ten most collected photographers by American Photographer magazine.